top of page

 Arthur Lydiard Long Run

-This is a long run which was first introduced to us by revolutionary coach Arthur Lydiard and for this long run you will most likely want to adapt the length of the total run and the reps.
+This is a long run that was first introduced to us by revolutionary coach Arthur Lydiard and for this long run, you will most likely want to adapt the length of the total run and the reps.

 • 3 miles at tempo effort uphill